gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Regen Illegals.md

 <br>
 **(X.XX.XX.X - Y.YY.YY.Y)**: Version Upgrading or Downgrading from and to
 <br>
+**(0.12.1 Downgrade**): Downgrading client to 0.12.1 and renaming world you would like to downgrade will cause the world to downgrade to 0.12 without any corruption.
+This allows to easily downgrade to any version above 0.12.1.
 **VCR**: Valid Chunk Regeneration, the process of regenerating blocks without removing it's block states and entities: (e.g. floating support items, duplication)
 <br>

 **ICR**: Invalid Chunk Regeneration, the process of regenerating blocks and removing it's block states and entities, this only works on Block Entities (e.g. chests, enderchests), everything else that is not a block entity will be regenerated like in VCR
 <br>
 **USR**: Update Suppression Regen, using an Update Suppressor https://www.youtube.com/watch?v=FswCxCU3lzc to create an illegal formation and then saving & quitting and breaking the formation and save & quitting again to regen the blocks after all the pending ticks have disappeared.
 Full Tutorial in "UpdateSuppressedRegenGuide" in the "Links" Folder